 Early Childhood Education

-This two-year Master of Arts in Education, Early Childhood Education (ECE) program is designed to provide a diverse student body with updated knowledge and skills necessary to fulfill various roles in the field of ECE.
+This two-year, 30-33 units, Master of Arts in Education, Option in Early Childhood Education (ECE) program is designed to provide a diverse student body with updated knowledge and skills necessary to fulfill various roles in the field of ECE.
 The curriculum emphasizes knowledge, skills, and dispositions necessary for ethical, developmentally and culturally appropriate teaching practices in diverse and inclusive classrooms (with children from birth through age 8).
 The program also prepares candidates for leadership and advocacy of early childhood organizations that best represent the interests of all children and families.
 The program curriculum primarily focuses on inquiry, critical and analytical thinking, and professional collaborations (in class and off-campus settings) with the goal of fostering a pursuit for life-long learning among candidates and nurturing a community of learners.
 Students gain a deeper understanding of global perspectives in early childhood education through coursework and interactions with international peers and graduates.

 The program adopts a cohort model and offers hybrid courses and Saturday and evening classes to accommodate working professionals.
 To support students’ success, the program provides mentoring by faculty members and program graduates, and the college and university provide a wide-array of support services.
 General academic scholarships and ECE program specific scholarships are available for eligible candidates.
 Students are introduced to careers in the ECE field and are included in networking opportunities with ECE professionals in courses as well as program events.
 Students apply their knowledge through course projects, such as field-based experiences, teaching and learning, parent education, and program evaluation.
 Under faculty mentorship, students engage in empirical research projects and present their research to colleagues locally, regionally, and nationally.